mininit/CliWaifuTamagotchi/README.md

 CliWaifuTamagotchi is a **terminal-based tamagotchi** that:

 - Renders **ASCII expressions and clothes**.
-- Provides a small set of **interactions**: Encourage, Dress Up, Background Mode, Quit.
+- Provides a small set of **interactions**: Encourage, Gift, Dress Up, Background Mode, Quit.
 - Uses a **persistent color palette** stored in `~/.config/cliwaifutamagotchi/palette.json`.
 - Uses **persistent detail settings** stored in `~/.config/cliwaifutamagotchi/settings.json`.
 - Customize some of the functions editing **`words-of-encouragement.txt` and `gifts.json`** in the same directory.